RituPande/DQL-TSC/README.md

 ### 6.2 Model Evaluation
 While we can see that Deep Q-Learning can be used to adapt to the traffic behavior, we have not yet shown how this approach compares to the classical FDS traffic system control.
 To do so we generated 100 random traffic simulations in SUMO as per criteria defined in section 3.6.
 The same simulations were executed using our learned DQN model and the FDS traffic control model.
-During execution, the DNN model was evaluated for optimal policy π^* for all the 100 simulations and the performance statistics recorded.
-Policy π^* evaluation involves taking actions that have maximum Q-value in the state where the agent is at any time-step t.
+During execution, the DNN model was evaluated for optimal policy π* for all the 100 simulations and the performance statistics recorded.
+Policy π* evaluation involves taking actions that have maximum Q-value in the state where the agent is at any time-step t.
 Similarly, the performance statistics generated on execution of FDS traffic control system was also recorded. <br>
  <p align="center">
   <img src="./images/eval1.jpg">
   <img src="./images/eval2.jpg">